 To encourage more spending, the card gives you 5,000 bonus Expedia+ points.
 This happens when you spend $10,000 in the prior year (a 0.05% point bonus on $10,000 spent).

-The rewards rate is decent and the bonus is nice, but they’re not enough to differentiate Expedia from the pack.
+After our Review of the Expedia+ Voyager Card we realized that while the rewards rate is decent and the bonus is nice, that's not enough to differentiate Expedia from the pack.

 |Card||Priceline Rewards Visa||Travelocity Rewards American Express||Expedia+ Voyager||Orbitz Rewards Visa|